kiku9909/androi_program/README.md

 ## what will you find here.
 # different kind of basic android program for getting started with android.

--PROGRAM-1
+- PROGRAM-1 <br>
-Develop an android app which displays “Hello, welcome to Android Lab” Toast message when user click on button.
+Develop an android app which displays “Hello, welcome to Android Lab” Toast message when user click on button. <br>
--PROGRAM-2
+- PROGRAM-2<br>
-Develop an android app which displays a form to get following information from user.
+Develop an android app which displays a form to get following information from user.<br>
-• Username
+- Username
-• Password
+- Password
-• Email Address
+- Email Address
-• Phone Number
+- Phone Number
-• Country
+- Country
-• State
+- State
-• Gender
+- Gender
-• Interests
+- Interests
-• Birth Date
+- Birth Date
-• Birth Time
+- Birth Time<br>
 Form should be followed by a Button with label “Submit”.
-When user clicks the button, a message should be displayed to user describing the information entered.
+When user clicks the button, a message should be displayed to user describing the information entered. <br>

 # Screenshots
 <img src="Screenshots/Screenshot_1535806138.png" height="500px">